Rome Trevi Fountain, symbol of Dolce Vita, to get big facelift

 ROME Anita Ekberg, who famously waded in Rome's Trevi Fountain with Marcello Mastroianni in the 1960 classic film "La Dolce Vita", would probably say "It's about time, darling!"

-Lagerfeld is artistic director of Fendi, the Italian luxury fashion house which is picking up the tab for 2.2 million euro ($2.9 million) restoration.
+Lagerfeld is artistic director of Fendi (LVMH.PA), the Italian luxury fashion house which is picking up the tab for 2.2 million euro restoration.

 The 20-month restoration will clean the fountain, which covers the entire facade of Rome's Palazzo Poli with its allegorical statues of Tritons guiding the shell chariot of the god Oceanus illustrating the theme of the taming of the waters.